gampnico/scintillometry/README.md

 make install-dev    # install with dependencies for development
 ```

+Installation uses conda if mamba is unavailable.
+Micromamba may also work, but is not currently supported.

 ### Install with Pip

-If conda is not your package manager, then run:
+If conda/mamba are not your package managers, then run:

 ```bash
 git clone https://github.com/gampnico/scintillometry-tools.git